CommunityToolkit/Windows/components/Converters/samples/Converters.md

 > [!Sample EmptyStringToObjectConverterSample]

 ## FileSizeToFriendlyStringConverter
-Converts a file size in bytes to a more human-readable friendly format using ToFileSizeString(Int64).
+Converts a file size in bytes to a more human-readable friendly format using `ToFileSizeString(Int64)`.

+> [!Sample FileSizeToFriendlyStringConverterSample]

 ## ResourceNameToResourceStringConverter
 Converts a source string from the App resources and returns its value, if found.